Sudhan30/Data-Engineering/README.md

 1. Extraction of primary City information table
 2. Extracting Link to City Pages
 3. Extraction of Data from Individual City pages

+Top US cities information table and each of the individual city page table is merged together.
+The final data is then uploaded to Google Big Query for further information processing.